Getting Started

 });

-To see the shared state in action (and understand more precisely why we keep calling it a "shared state"), let's emulate several parallel clients in our browser window.
-To that end, open http://127.0.0.1:8000?emulate=8 (note the ?emulate=8
+To see the shared state in action, and understand more precisely why we keep calling it a "shared state", let's emulate several parallel browser clients in our browser window.
+To that end, open http://127.0.0.1:8000?emulate=8 (note the ?emulate=8 at the end of the URL).

-If you click on any of these 8 emulated clients all of them will blink, as they are all attached to the same globals
+If you click on any of these 8 emulated clients, all of them will blink.
+Indeed all of them are attached to the same global shared state, and react exactly in the same way to the updates of the state.

 Conclusion